alinaka/introductory-course/multithreading_basics.md

 ## what is a condition variable?
-a variable that is used for scheduling accesses to shared resources.
+a variable that is used for scheduling accesses to shared resources. it can be used to wait for some event to happen and then get exclusive access to a shared resource it's possible to have multiple condition variables share one lock, which allows coordinating exclusive access to a shared resource between different tasks interested in particular states of that shared resource

 ## what is GIL in Python?
 GIL is a single lock on the interpreter which adds a rule that execution of any Python bytecode requires acquiring the interpreter lock.
 This prevents deadlocks,